James Webb Space Telescope

 The telescope is named after James E. Webb, who was the administrator of NASA from 1961 to 1968 during the Mercury, Gemini, and Apollo programs.

 Webb's primary mirror consists of 18 hexagonal mirror segments made of gold-plated beryllium, which together create a 6.5 m mirror, compared with Hubble's 2.4 m.
 This gives Webb a light-collecting area of about 25 m2, about six times that of Hubble.
 Unlike Hubble, which observes in the near ultraviolet, visible, and near infrared spectra (0.1–2.5 μm), Webb observes a lower frequency range, from long-wavelength visible light (red) through mid-infrared (0.6–28.5 μm).
 The telescope must be kept extremely cold, below 50 K, so that the infrared radiation emitted by the telescope itself does not interfere with the collected light.
 Its five-layer sunshield protects it from warming by the Sun, Earth, and Moon.

 Initial designs for the telescope, then named the Next Generation Space Telescope, began in 1996.
 Two concept studies were commissioned in 1999, for a potential launch in 2007 and a US$1 billion budget.
 The program saw enormous cost overruns and delays.
-A major redesign was carried out in 2005, with construction completed in 2016, followed by years of exhaustive testing, at a total cost of US$10 billion.
+A significant redesign was carried out in 2005, with construction completed in 2016, followed by years of exhaustive testing, at a total cost of US$10 billion.

 Features

 The mass of the James Webb Space Telescope (JWST) is about half that of the Hubble Space Telescope.
 Webb has a 6.5 m gold-coated beryllium primary mirror made up of 18 separate hexagonal mirrors.
 The mirror has a polished area of 26.3 m2, of which 0.9 m2 is obscured by the secondary support struts, giving a total collecting area of 25.4 m2.
 This is over six times larger than the collecting area of Hubble's 2.4 m diameter mirror, which has a collecting area of 4.0 m2.
 The mirror has a gold coating to provide infrared reflectivity, covered by a thin layer of glass for durability.

-Webb is designed primarily for near-infrared astronomy, but can also see orange and red visible light, and the mid-infrared region, depending on the instrument being used.
+Webb is designed primarily for near-infrared astronomy, but can also detect orange and red visible light and the mid-infrared region, depending on the instrument used.
 It can detect objects up to 100 times fainter than Hubble can, and objects much earlier in the history of the universe, back to redshift z≈20 (about 180 million years cosmic time after the Big Bang).
 For comparison, the earliest stars are thought to have formed between z≈30 and z≈20 (100–180 million years cosmic time), and the first galaxies may have formed around redshift z≈15 (about 270 million years cosmic time).
 Hubble is unable to see further back than very early reionization at about z≈11.1 (galaxy GN-z11, 400 million years cosmic time).

 The design emphasizes the near to mid-infrared for several reasons: